Skip to main content

 3. Commencement level standards—State learning standards and state assessments that reflect the knowledge, skills, and understandings all students are expected to know and be able to demonstrate upon receiving a high school diploma

-4. Integrated and/or specialized coursework—see section on integrated and specialized academics
+4. Integrated and/or specialized coursework—see integrated and specialized academics

-5. Faculty with appropriate state certification—see section on program faculty
+5. Faculty with appropriate state certification—see program faculty

 Federal Definition of a Program of Study

-Unlike prior iterations of the Perkins legislation, Perkins V sets forth a definition of the necessary elements of programs of study.
+Perkins V defines the elements necessary to form a program of study.
 This definition, combined with New York State’s regulations, inform the policies and procedures guiding program approval.
 While not all schools may directly receive Perkins funds, the federal definition is applied to all NYSED-approved CTE programs.
 This definition requires that all programs:

 • Incorporate challenging state academic standards